-As in 2021 we are running a Cup and Plate competition for the Vitality Club T20 in 2022.
+As in 2021, we are running a Cup and Plate competition for the Vitality Club T20 in 2022.
 The Cup competition (this one) will remain as it was run in 2021 with 32 leagues feeding into the competition with four teams at Area and Regional Finals with one team from each Regional Final progressing to the National Final.
-The National Final is a one off match which will played at the same venue as the Plate Final on the same day.
-The only small changes to the draw for 2022 is that the winners of the Plate competition from 2021 have been added to the main draw and as a result some of the groupings of four leagues at the Area Finals stages have been moved around a little.
+The National Final is a one-off match which will be played at the same venue as the Plate Final on the same day.
+The only small change to the draw for 2022 is that the winners of the Plate competition from 2021 have been added to the main draw and as a result, some of the groupings of four leagues at the Area Finals stages have been moved around a little.

 National T20 History

 |Year||Club||Reached||Last||Area Winner||Area Finals at||Regional Winner||Reg Final at||National Winner||Nat Finals at|